Cq8jx/VJU-Project/University Regulations/English/DHVN-HD-1534 Thesis and Graduation Project Annex Templates - Layout Guide.md

 **THINGS TO NOTE**

-In order to improve the quality of students\' graduation thesis, during the implementation process, students keep a graduation thesis/project diary.
+In order to improve the quality of students' graduation thesis, during the implementation process, students keep a graduation thesis/project diary.
 Students need to note and follow the following instructions: